-We shall write for the open unit ball in , and we shall denote the unit disc as . we shall use the work “disc” to refer to any intersection of with a one dimensional subspace.
+We shall write for the open unit ball in , and we shall denote the unit disc as .
+We will use the word “disc” to refer to any intersection of with a one dimensional subspace.
 Likewise, the word “ball” will refer to the intersection of a unit ball with a linear subspace.

 Definition 1: A function is said to be analytic (or holomorphic) if it is given by a power series that converges absolutely in :

 where we use the multi-index notation: if and , then we write .